akolb1/hmsv2api/doc/README.md

 | cookie | [string](#string) |  |  |
 | fields | [string](#string) | repeated | Field selectors.

 If specified, only certain fields are sent.
-The following fields are supported: - location: - values: - parameters: |
+The following fields are supported: - location - values - parameters |